zhangyangunique/seainfo6150-final-project-webapp/README.md

 **You should make a habit of pulling from the team repo often in order to get the latest changes from your teammates.
 Failure to pull increases the chances of creating merge conflicts and code collisions.**

 ## Pushing your changes directly to team repo
-1. Open command line and use this commands inside your final project directory
+1. Open command line and use this command inside your final project directory
 ```
 git push upstream master
 ```